CNNs4QSPR/cnns4qspr/README.md

 #### Uses:

 Compression of protein structural data into a feature vector.
 This can be used to convert pdb protein data in a structural information-dense vector space.
 This structural information vector can be used for:
-1. Training models for Structural classification prediction.
-(See examples)
+1. Training models for structural classification prediction.
+(See examples, below)
-2. Reducing the computation expense for structure-to-property predictions.
+2. Reducing the computational expense for structure-to-property predictions.
-3. Decoders for identifying the features of the amino acid residues primarily responsible for the secondary structure.
+3. Decoders for identifying the features of the amino acid residues primarily responsible for protein secondary structure.
-4. Training models for structure prediction in different solutions/environments.
+4. Training models for structure prediction in different solutions and environments.
 5. Recommender systems for protein sequence prediction.

 ## Package description and contents